 Check out this article for a detailed description and video on how to paint kitchen cabinets.

 You might luck out but in 9 out of 10 times, your paint will not adhere to the surface if not properly prepped.

-Which means a detailed cleaning that removes all grease and grime from the surfaces.
+This means a detailed cleaning that removes all grease and grime from the surfaces.

-There’s no paint that will adhere to grease or grime and you will have failing results.
+There’s no paint that will adhere to grease or grime, and you will have failing results.